OpenDSA/OpenDSA/RST/source/Development/ListADT.rst

 to any position in the list, the need for many of the member functions such as ``insert`` and ``moveToPos`` is clear.
-The key design decision embodied in this ADT is support for the concept of a :dfn:`current position`.
+The key design decision embodied in this ADT is support for the concept of a :term:`current position`.
 For example, member ``moveToStart`` sets the current position to be the first element on the list, while methods ``next`` and ``prev`` move the current position